ammadUmarDev/erims/README.md

 # erims
-Event Registration and Information Management System
+Event Registration and Information Management System.
+An Android/IOS applicatio built by SUIVANTEC for NUCS.